mohitjaiswal28/mohitjaiswal28/README.md

+Hi, I’m Mohit 👋

-1. Hi, I’m Mohit, a Software Engineer passionate about building performant, scalable web applications and clean backend systems.
-I specialize in modern frontend frameworks like React, Angular, and TypeScript, with UI expertise in Tailwind CSS and Ant Design.
-On the backend, I work with Node.js and Express, building RESTful APIs and microservices.
+- I’m a software engineer who builds and learns about web apps and backend systems.
+I work mainly with React, Angular, and TypeScript on the frontend, and Node.js with Express on the backend.

-2. Beyond development, I bring a understanding of cloud infrastructure, having worked hands-on with AWS services including IAM, EC2, VPC, S3, and Lambda.
+- Beyond development, I bring an understanding of cloud infrastructure, having worked hands-on with AWS services (including IAM, EC2, VPC, S3, and Lambda) and Docker.

-3. Currently exploring advanced React patterns, GraphQL, and AI tools for developers.
+Currently exploring advanced React patterns, GraphQL, and AI tools for developers.
 Always open to learning, collaborating, or discussing ideas around software architecture.

 Let’s connect and build something impactful! 🚀